Houcem21/esg-model/data/final_report.md

 ![Dashboard](final_dashboard.png)

 ---
-**✅ Analysis Complete.** All plots, models, and diagnostics are now part of this report.
+Analysis Complete.
+All plots, models, and diagnostics are now part of this report.